Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsection{Response-Level Aggregation}

 We compute response-level confidence by averaging over the unit-level scores.
 Formally, for $g \in \{\text{sent}, \text{claim}\}$, this aggregation is given by:

+While we treat averaging as our primary aggregation method, we additionally consider minimum, geometric mean, and rank-weighted average as alternatives.

 \paragraph{Uncertainty-aware decoding (UAD).} For claim-level scorers, we also implement an uncertainty-aware approach proposed by \citet{jiang2024graphbaseduncertaintymetricslongform}.
 This method first filters out low-confidence claims, then aggregates over the remaining ones.
-Specifically, we define the set of retained claims as $ \widetilde{\delta}_{\mathrm{UAD}}(y) = \left\{ s \in \delta_{\mathrm{claim}}(y) : c_{\mathrm{claim}}(s;E) > \tau_{\mathrm{claim}} \right\},$ where $\tau_{\mathrm{claim}}$ is a confidence threshold.
+Specifically, we define the set of retained claims as

+where $\tau_{\mathrm{claim}}$ is a confidence threshold.
 The UAD confidence is then calculated by averaging over only these retained claims.
 This approach effectively modifies the response by retaining only high-confidence claims and using an LLM to reconstruct the response from the retained set.